 For the 2020-2021 school year, we are preparing to offer a primarily outdoor school program and minimize prolonged time indoors.
 We are preparing for rolling episodes of on-campus school and at-home distance learning school.
 While we believe maintaining a consistent, predictable rhythm to the day is healthy and can provide comfort to the students in times of stress, we also want to be flexible and attentive to the students’ emotional needs as they arise.
 We are not inclined to try to cram normal academic schedules and expectations into a distance learning platform.
 Spending many hours in front of a screen is not healthy or always conducive to learning.
 During distance learning times, the daily school schedule will be adjusted in various ways for various reasons that we deem are in the best interest of the students under these unique circumstances.
 We will communicate all plans and expectations to the parents and the students as events happen.

 We Would Love to Have You Visit Soon!

 School on the Rise values and supports diversity in its many dimensions, including but not limited to each person’s unique combination of race, ethnicity, gender identity, sexual orientation, socio-economic status, age, physical ability, learning style, religious beliefs, political views, perspectives, and life experiences.

-By embracing diversity, we expand our understanding of others, stimulate our own learning and growth, and connect with one another and the world.
+By embracing diversity, we expand our understanding of others.
+By reflecting on our inherent personal biases, we stimulate our own learning and growth.
+By doing both, we connect with one another and the world.
 We believe this is healthy and key to moving beyond simple tolerance, building a safe, positive, and nurturing environment that affirms each individual’s sense of belonging, dignity, and significance.
 [Thanks and Acknowledgment to High Meadow School for borrowing heavily from their Diversity Statement]